Back in 2013, I was at the height of my career in terms of salary. With my salary and bonus, I was making around $140,000 per year.

 But I hated every moment of my office job.
 I felt so trapped.
 Every day, I would dread going into the office.
 And the worst part was, I couldn’t pinpoint why.

-My boss and colleagues were easy to get along with, and we would go to social outings together.
+My boss and colleagues were easy to get along with, and we would go on social outings together.

-I wasn’t particularly interested in energy though, and never really felt a passion for it.
+I wasn’t particularly interested in energy, though, and I never really felt a passion for it.

 It took me a long time to figure out what I wanted.

 Today I’m finally at a place where I’m happy with my career and can work from anywhere.
 But I made a lot of mistakes getting here, and maybe the steps I took can help you learn.